Benefits of Silica: All You Should Know

 The effect of this steady decrease in silica levels is a progressive decline in health, increasing fatigue and acceleration of the aging process.
 Silica supplementation can be an aid in supporting healthy bones, joints, cartilage and blood vessels, as well as skin, nails, hair, teeth, and gums.
 The result would be improved well-being.
 Numerous clinical studies support the benefits of silica for the body and have found the following:

-Silica and the bones and joints
+Silica and the Bones and Joints

 Calcium and vitamin D alone are not sufficient for bone growth, density, strength, and flexibility.
 In fact, the body cannot absorb and use calcium without the presence of silica.
 Data suggests that instead of promoting healing, calcium supplementation speeds up the leeching away of bone calcium and thus accelerates the degenerative process of osteoporosis and similar diseases that affect the connective tissues in the human body.